wp-plugins/upi-crm-universal-crm-solution/readme.txt

 = How can I track lead source in UpiCRM ? =

 UpiCRM provides 3 ways of tracking  a lead source: 1) Form name – which form was filled?
 2) traffic source – Referral – from which site/URL did the user arrive from?
 2) UTM URL Tagging : add UTM tags to all campaigns and traffic sources for your site, UpiCRM will parse and attached this information to every new lead.

+= Can I automatically change lead status or route lead to specific people, based on lead's contents? = Yes! from Version 1.9.0 and up.
+Make sure to always update to the latest version.

 == Screenshots ==